karchkha/META_binaural_neural_synthesis/binaural_ns/README.md

 # binaural-ns~

-"binaural-ns~" is a MAX/MSP extension object that can load and run a PyTorch neural network from the Facebook research https://github.com/facebookresearch/BinauralSpeechSynthesis.
+"binaural-ns~" is a MAX/MSP extension object that can (almost) run binaural neural synthesis in real time.
-The object will take in the sound in real time and binaurize it through the neural network.
-This is the only experimental project (known to me) that runs binaural neural synthesis in real time.
-However, the performance is not perfect and there may be some glitches in the audio due to the latency and slowness of the neural network computations.
-The object will run python underneath.
-The Python server will run PyTorch and will support the GPU if your computer allows it.
-So the output will be fast enough using the GPU if it is available (and all drivers are properly installed) on the machine.
-The object takes the network name as an argument.
-For the object to function, you need to have sample rate = 48000 and buffer size = 2048 in your MAX patch.
-Also, you need to have Python installed on your computer with some libraries like Pytorch and NumPy.

 ## Requirements